snowballrandom/DataTableReload/README.md

   }
 }
 ```
-As you can se we can call the function showCustomer() and pass it a value of customer id and it will pass the new parameters to DataTables.
-Datatables will then use these new parameters and send them to the server.
+As you can see we can call the function showCustomer() and pass it a value of customer id and it will pass the new parameters to DataTables.
+Datatables will then use these new parameters and send them to the server without destroying the table.

 Note Datables.js should be loaded ahead of this file.